 In this state, there are 233,580 people employed in jobs related to a culinary arts degree, compared to 4,290,110 nationwide.

 Wages for Culinary Arts Jobs in New York

 In this state, culinary arts grads earn an average of $34,800.
 Nationwide, they make an average of $33,210.

 There are 31 colleges in New York that offer culinary arts degrees.
 Learn about the most popular 10 below:

-The student to faculty ratio is 8 to 1.
+Students enjoy a student to faculty ratio of 9 to 1.
 The student loan default rate of 5.20% is a good sign that graduates can afford their loan payments.